The Story Behind TheStoryBehindTheLabel.com

 I am going to travel and you will find a lot of pictures from people who more likely speak English than German - And I want them to understand what is written here.

 Some of my best friends are English-speaking and I want them to participate.

 I am too lazy to translate everything/ to write everything twice (sorry :) )

-To be honest being naive, stupid and just not care would probably be an easier life.
+To be honest, being naive, stupid and just not care would probably be an easier life.
 But I can't.
 I was lucky in my life.
 Being born in 1991 as a girl in Germany is like hitting the jackpot.
-I grew up in total freedom, was able to participate in higher education, enjoyed exchanged programs in school and I went half a year abroad when I was 16 to New Zealand and learned a lot about myself and independency, after school I was traveling around the world, experienced China with my two best girlfriends, I studied and tuck an semester abroad in Dublin and met the most amazing people on this planet, who taught me that life can still be good when everything goes wrong, then I landed in Berlin and met inspiring people in this vibrant city - like my neigbour Max, who took me on this trip with him, which makes me telling the Story behind the Label to you.
+I grew up in total freedom, was able to participate in higher education, enjoyed exchanged programs in school and I went half a year abroad when I was 16 to New Zealand and learned a lot about myself and independency, after school I was traveling around the world, experienced China with my two best girlfriends, I studied and took a semester abroad in Dublin and met the most amazing people on this planet, who taught me that life can still be good when everything goes wrong, then I landed in Berlin and met inspiring people in this vibrant city - like my neigbour Max, who took me on this trip with him, which makes me telling the Story behind the Label to you.

-I am dyslexic - Nothing what kills me.
-But it attested me that is harder for me than others to write a text without spelling mistakes (Actually, also I think because most of my text are written in trains, airplanes, sitting on the street in front of hostels or something like that).
+I am dyslexic - Nothing what kills me :P But it attested me that is harder for me than others to write a text without spelling mistakes.
+(Actually, I think the real reason is that most of my text are written in trains, airplanes, sitting on the street in front of hostels or something like that).
 Wel, I wil gife mi veriiie bessst & i jusst cahn sai i m sorrrie :)

 Need to be said: